top of page

 The rear pickups were replaced with a custom 3D printed part that held Hollywood Foundry etched brass pickups in place.
 These provided better electrical pickup than the factory parts.

 Following rewiring of the chassis, the passenger compartment assembly was refitted.
-To enhance the quality of the power system, an ESU PowerPack was fitted.
+To enhance the quality of the power system, an ESU PowerPack mini was fitted.
 However it would not fit in the available space due to interference with the body.
 So, the capacitor was wired separate from the PCB and "thrown over the wall".
 Neither parts were visible once the model was assembled.
-The LokSound V5 CVs that address the Powerpack are a little different from those in LokSound V4 decoders.
+The LokSound V5 CVs to enable charge from the Powerpack:

 Charge amount: CV113 = 64 (0...255)